Tamawashi Ichirō: Fighting style

 Unusually for a Mongolian wrestler, Tamawashi is an oshi-sumo specialist, who prefers pushing and thrusting techniques.
-His most common winning kimarite is overwhelmingly oshidashi (push out), which accounts for half his career wins; it is thought that his preference of oshi-sumo instead of yotsu-sumo (grabbing the belt and throws) that other Mongolian wrestlers prefer has been a key reason for Tamawashi maintaining his health and iron-man streak.
+His most common winning kimarite is overwhelmingly oshidashi (push out), which accounts for half of his career wins.
+He has recorded more than 400 wins by oshidashi - the most of any wrestler.
+It is thought that his preference of oshi-sumo instead of yotsu-sumo (grabbing the belt and throws) that other Mongolian wrestlers prefer has been a key reason for Tamawashi maintaining his health and iron-man streak.

 On the other hand, he is not comfortable fighting on the mawashi (belt), winning only around 5 percent of his matches by yorikiri (force out) in his career to date (the average is 25 percent).
-If an opponent gets an upper hand on Tamawashi's belt and quickly takes him to the edge of the dohyō and the tawara (the rice bales that mark the edge of the sumo ring), Tamawashi usually steps out to cut his losses and avoid major injury.
+If an opponent gets a grip on Tamawashi's belt and quickly takes him to the edge of the ring, Tamawashi usually steps out to cut his losses and avoid major injury.

-Personal life
+Personal life and other endeavors

 Tamawashi married a fellow Mongolian in 2012.
 His wife is the elder sister of another sumo wrestler, Tamashōhō, who became Tamawashi's stablemate in 2020 when he was transferred to Kataonami stable.
 Tamawashi's second child was born in January 2019, on the same day as his tournament championship was confirmed.
 In terms of hobbies, Tamawashi is a talented embroiderer and a baker, known for his cakes and cookies.
+In June 2026, it was announced that Tamawashi and his stablemate Tamashōhō would voice characters in the anime A Witch's Life in Mongol.

 In 2021 he applied for Japanese citizenship with the help of his stablemaster, stating that he hoped to stay as a coach after retiring and "I want to give back."
 His Japanese citizenship was formally announced during the March 2024 tournament.
 He took his shikona as his legal name.